martyn-hash/The-link/DOCS/target_delivery_date.md

 1. **Keep existing `nextDueDate` field name** - This remains the deadline date for backwards compatibility with Companies House linked services
 2. **Add new `targetDeliveryDate` field** - New column alongside existing date fields
-3. **Companies House services** - CH field mapping continues to populate `nextDueDate` (deadline), target delivery would be manually set or calculated as an offset
+3. **No service-level default offset** - Target delivery date will be defined during client/person service mapping, not at the service template level
+4. **Companies House services** - Add a `chTargetDeliveryDaysOffset` field to the Service definition.
+When CH updates the deadline date (`nextDueDate`), automatically calculate target delivery date by subtracting this offset (e.g., if offset is 7, target = deadline - 7 days)
+5. **Performance metrics unchanged (for now)** - Keep using deadline date (`nextDueDate`) for "On Track" / "Behind Schedule" calculations.
+Update metrics to use target delivery date in a future release

 ---